RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 Where can I find Red Pitaya schematics, 3D models (.step), and important componetns?
 --------------------------------------------------------------------------------------

-Please take a look at **Developers guide Hardware => board model => Schematics, Mechanical specifications**.
+Please take a look at **Developers guide Hardware => board model => Schematics, Mechanical Specifications and 3D Models**.
 See the general link above, or board-specific links below.

 *   :ref:`STEMlab 125-10 <top_125_10>`
 *   :ref:`STEMlab 125-14 <top_125_14>`